wilbur8831/LSV_PA/README.md

 ```

 ## Participants
-We recommend students to register their student IDs and GitHub accounts in this [table](./lsv/admin/participants-id.csv).
+We recommend students to register their student IDs and GitHub accounts in this [table](./lsv_fall_2021/admin/participants-id.csv).

 ## Contact
-TA: Nian-Ze Lee (d04943019@ntu.edu.tw)
+TA: Yun-Rong Luo (r10943108@ntu.edu.tw)

 For questions, you are encouraged to open an [issue](https://github.com/NTU-ALComLab/LSV-PA/issues).
 As other students might have the same questions, discussing in an issue will benefit everyone.